hashicorp/katakoda/vault-auth/step3.md

 1. Click the **Access** tab.
 You should see the **Not authorized** message.
 This is because the `base` policy does not allow you to perform any operation under this tab.
   ![](https://education-yh.s3-us-west-2.amazonaws.com/screenshots/vault-auth-ui-2.png)

+> To learn more about Vault policies, check out the [Vault ACL Policies](https://www.katacoda.com/hashicorp/scenarios/vault-policies) scenario.